 Fashion Design for 16 to 18 Year Olds

 This course is for young people who love fashion design and would like to know more!
-Specifically designed with the beginner in mind it will guide you through the design process for fashion design.
-You will work from a set brief through the research process to generate and develop your ideas for fashion.
+Specifically designed with the beginner in mind the course will guide you through the design process for fashion design.
+You will work from a set brief through the research process to generate and develop new ideas for fashion: Womenswear, Menswear, Fashion Design with textiles (print or knit), Gender Neutral and beyond.
 The course is project based and encourages the development of ideas, experimentation and creative approaches to fashion design and fashion illustration, which underpin and define the spirit of fashion study at Central Saints Martins.

 Research field trip in London